 - An enlarged abdomen

-In some cases, there may be no symptoms at all.
-Depending on the size and location of the fibroid tumors, symptoms can become so severe that they affect the ability to maintain daily activities.
-However, many women live with fibroid tumors and still maintain a good quality of life with the ability to manage and perform their everyday tasks.
+Depending on the size and location of fibroids, symptoms can become so severe that they affect the ability to maintain daily activities.
+However, many women live with fibroids and still maintain a good quality of life with the ability to manage and perform their everyday tasks.
+In some cases, women may experience no symptoms at all.

-If you are experiencing signs and symptoms of uterine fibroid tumors, and are finding it difficult to perform your daily activities and maintain your way of life, you should contact your local Interventional Radiologist immediately.
+If you are experiencing signs and symptoms of uterine fibroids and are finding it difficult to perform your daily activities and maintain your way of life, you should contact your local interventional radiologist immediately.